meowsbits/sfagenda/README.md

 	+ Shall we have scheduled "watercooler" time?
 	+ Shall and how shall we schedule team in-person roundups? (eg. Poland)
 		* Shall these always be all-hands, or occasionally per project group?
+	+ What are some rules of thumb and checklists for awesomeness-assurance that we can work and live by?
+		* eg.
+			- If someone's blocked, drop what you're doing and help them (all for one, and one for all).

 - Q: What are we going to work on?
 	+ Geth: